Stickelberger elements and Kolyvagin systems: Local conditions and Selmer groups

 \subsubsection{Local conditions}

 Let $R$ be a complete local noetherian ring, and let $M$ be a $R[[G_k]]$-module which is free of finite rank over $R$.
-In this paper we will only be interested in the case when $R=\LL$ or its certain quotients, and $M$ is $T\otimes\LL$ or its relevant quotients by an ideal of $\LL$.
-(For example, taking quotients by the augmentation ideal of $\LL$ will give us $\ZZ_p$ and the representation $T$.)
+In this paper, we will be interested in the case when $R=\LL$ or its certain quotients, and $M$ is $T\otimes\LL$ or its corresponding quotients by ideals of $\LL$.
+For example, if we start with the Galois representation $T\otimes\LL$ with coefficients in $\LL$, one gets the representation $T$ upon taking the quotient of $T\otimes\LL$ by the augmentation ideal of $\LL$.